tjebbemarchand/performance-matters-1819/README.md

 	    next();
     });

+With cache control enabled, the overal load time of the page increased by 2 seconds.
+Because it doesn't have to it from the server anymore.

+### Conclusion
+After i implemented all the performance improvements, the load time increased by alot.
+With caching enabled it went from total load time on slow 3G connections, from 27.7 seconds to 4.2 seconds. 😯

 ## Tooling
 I used NPM scripts to prefix and minify my CSS stylesheet.
 To run the build css command, simply run the following command in your terminal.

     $ npm run build:css

+This command fires a Gulp script to do some actions on my CSS files.

+    const gulp = require('gulp');
+    const concat = require('gulp-concat');
+    const purgecss = require('gulp-purgecss');
+    const cssnano = require('gulp-cssnano');
+    const baseDir = 'public/css/';

+    gulp.src([
+        baseDir + 'bootstrap.css',
+        baseDir +  'styles.css'
+    ])

+    .pipe(concat('styles.min.css'))
+    .pipe(purgecss({
+        content: ["views/**/*.ejs"]
+    }))
+    .pipe(cssnano())
+    .pipe(gulp.dest(baseDir));

+For local development, i installed the package nodemon.
+All i have to do to some work is type the following command in the terminal.

+    $ npm run dev

+This command runs the following command.

+    $ nodemon index.js